|Flag Type:||County Flag|

 |Pantone® Colours:||Red 485, Dark Red 484, Yellow 116, Gold 137, White, Grey 422, Green 356|

 The Hampshire Flag is a community flag proclaiming the unique identity of this historic English county.

-The flag displays a bi-colour of yellow and red with a rose and crown, colours and symbols associated with the county for centuries.
+The flag is a bi-colour of yellow and red, with symbols of a rose and crown.

-A number of local organisations, including Hampshire Hockey Association and the Lymington & District Historical Society, proposed the registration of this flag.
-Although using traditional elements, it is not a traditional flag as its origins lie in a 1992 design.
-However, the flag received the support of the county’s administrative and ceremonial leaders to ensure registration.
+A number of local organisations, including Hampshire Hockey Association and Lymington & District Historical Society, proposed this flag for registration.

 You are here: Home > Hampshire

 St Andrew’s Day is Scotland’s national day.
 St Andrew’s Day is listed as a flag flying day by Scottish government guidance.
 The Scottish Saltire is specified. https://www.gov.scot/publications/flag-flying-on-government-buildings/ St Andrew’s Day is also listed as a[...]

 all-day Scotland: Birthday of the Duches...

 The birthday of the Duchess of Rothesay (Princess of Wales) is an official flag flying day only in Scotland, not in the rest of the UK. https://www.gov.scot/publications/flag-flying-on-government-buildings/

 Scotland: Birthday of the Counte...